-Who handles advertising for Bookings Holdings?
+Who handles advertising for Booking Holdings?
 Find out more from Adbrands Account Assignments

-Who are the competitors of Bookings Holdings? see Hotels & Travel index
+Who are the competitors of Booking Holdings? see Hotels & Travel index

 Capsule checked 2nd May 2016

 Adbrands Weekly Update 5th May 2016: Darren Huston, CEO of online travel provider Priceline Group, resigned after admitting an extra-marital affair with a member of staff, against the company's code of conduct.
 His predecessor Jeffery Boyd, now chairman, was reappointed as CEO on an interim basis.
 Though best-known for US site Priceline, the group's biggest business is international service Booking.com.